Your Guide To Brexit

 What is Brexit?

-Firstly on your guide to Brexit we need to clarify what exactly is Brexit?
+First on your guide to Brexit we need to clarify what exactly Brexit is.

 Britain chose to exit the European Union by a public vote.
 'Brexit' is an unwitting play on words of 'Britain' and 'exit'.